Wow your holiday guest with mugs of this decadent Vegan Hot Chocolate! It feels and tastes super fancy but is easy to throw together.

 How can I customize this hot chocolate?

-- Peppermint hot chocolate: Substitute peppermint extract for vanilla and garnish the mug with a candy cane.
+- Peppermint hot chocolate: Substitute peppermint extract for vanilla and garnish the mug with a candy cane, OR top with whipped cream and shave some mint chocolate on top.
 A delightful holiday party trick.

-- Mexican hot chocolate: You can add 2 cinnamon sticks and ยผ teaspoon cayenne pepper for a spicy kick.
+- Mexican hot chocolate: You can add 2 cinnamon sticks and ¼ teaspoon cayenne pepper for a spicy kick.

 - Spiked hot chocolate: Stir 2 to 3 ounces of bourbon, dark rum, peppermint schnapps, or vegan Irish cream liqueur in at the end, then divide into cups.